Royal College of Emergency Medicine Menu Menu

 • MSF: this should be the summary report only – not individual forms

-• All documents have any patient identifiable information removed, including hospital numbers
+• All evidence has all patient identifiable information removed, including hospital numbers

 • Examination of the joint must be a different assessment to the manipulation assessment